T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - You can double-click grid name to edit it.
 - You can use "+" and "-" tabs to add new grid/remove current one.

 Top-left zone is about devices control - you can select device from list (double-click to change it's name).
+You can see selected device parameters (IDs, number of assigned lights and API version - or "inactive" if device not connected now).

+Pressing "Clear device" button removes all lights from current device, and, in case the device is in "inactive" status, remove it completely.
 Press "Set white balance" button to change white color correction for selected device (useful for some old 4-bit-per-color devices).

-Button block is about settings load/save - press "Detect devices" to look for your device list into application database, use "Save Grids and Lights" and "Load Grids and Lights" to save/load current settings into .csv file (for backup or sharing).
+Button block into the center is about settings management - press "Detect devices" to look for your devices into application database, use "Save Grids and Lights" and "Load Grids and Lights" to save/load current settings into .csv file (for backup or sharing).

-Top-right zone controls currently selected (at selected device) light.
+Top-right zone controls currently selected light for selected device.
 Physical light ID provided after "Light:" mark, next 4 buttons used for navigation between lights:
 - "|<" (or press Shift+Home) - navigate to first assigned light of the current device.
 - "<" (or Shift+Left) - select previous light (by ID).